-There are a variety of reasons a law student may consider transferring schools.
-Your current law school may not be a fit for a variety of reasons — you don’t love the professors or environment, the city isn’t a fit, or you need to relocate for personal reasons.
+There are a variety of reasons why a law student may consider transferring schools.
+Maybe you don’t love the professors or environment, the city isn’t a fit, the tuition is too high or you need to relocate for personal reasons.
 Whatever the reason, transferring schools is a big decision that shouldn’t be taken lightly.

 While you are at your current school, focus on your grades and rounding out your resume.
 These are two factors admissions officers may evaluate when you apply to transfer.
 Continue reading for a guide on how to make a transfer happen and what you should consider before choosing to make the move.